 An opportunity to achieve REnvP

-Graduates of the level 6 Environmental Practitioner Degree Apprenticeship will be ideally placed to gain the new Registered Environmental Practitioner (REnvP) registration, at level 5, due to the practical experience and relevant knowledge obtained.
+Apprentices completing their Environmental Practitioner, that is gaining their degree and successfully completing their End Point Assessment, will be ideally placed to gain the Registered Environmental Practitioner (REnvP) registration, at level 5, due to the practical experience, and relevant knowledge, skills and professional behaviours obtained during their training.
 Find out more about the REnvP registration, here »

 To discuss how the Society can contribute to your Trailblazer Group, please contact Geoff Atkins on [email protected]